lukehinds/gotroot.github.io/_posts/2016-09-02-dotfiles-without-symlinks.md

 bigimg: /img/header_tech_2.jpg
 ---

-Hands down, this is the best way of how found for managing dotfiles, without needing to symlink to a local repo somewhere.
+Hands down, this is the best way I have found so far, for managing dotfiles without needing to symlink to a local repo somewhere.

 Instead we use a `--bare` git repository and set up a simple alias.